Beep on Steam

 Not all obstacles can be destroyed just by shooting at them.
 It’s all a matter of timing and knowing when to jump over the spiked pistons or dodge an incoming amoeba cell with pointy edges.
 Some areas are blocked off, forcing you to find another way.
 Use BEEP’s flashlight to navigate underground.
 Those places are loaded with traps like this laser you have to disable by shooting at it.

 The dark tunnels are a goldmine for anti-matter nuggets.
 There are still puzzles to solve and surprise attacks by the Kreeps, but BEEP should survive if you look before you leap.
 Just try not to get zapped by the lasers.
 These sections are a nice touch while slightly out of place compared to the rest of the levels.

 Conversely, I noticed several bugs while playing the game.
 It seems the explosives create black squares whenever they off on-screen.
 Similarly, I wasn’t too fond of the ANTI-GRAV’s limitations, to be specific, the inability to target objects out of BEEP’s line of sight.
 It made rotating objects rather frustrating.

 Before I end this review, I’d like to point out the creative aspects of BEEP, especially when it incorporates new gameplay elements into the puzzles such as underwater mazes.
-The painted backgrounds do have their visual appeal, namely, the forest levels does bring out the visual appeal.
+The painted backgrounds in the forest levels does bring out the visual appeal.
 My favorite puzzle had to be the one where BEEP uses his anti-gravity beam to push a ball, creating a domino effect.